研究生类

 进入题库练习

-问答题Directions: Write a letter to apply for an opportunity of your further study abroad.
+问答题Directions: Write a letter to invite Prof. Brown to take part in a seminar held by your college.
+You should include the details you think necessary.
 You should write about 100 words.
 Do not sign your own name at the end of the letter; use "Li Ming" instead.
 Do not write the address.

 进入题库练习